Zhinjio/manager/README.md

 # Quirks

 * I try to be concise with words.
 That goes for all forms of communication.
-That sometimes means that I sometimes mull over my response to questions or problems before presenting my thoughts.
+That means that I sometimes mull over my response to questions or problems before presenting my thoughts.
 Please grant me the time to respond in my own time.
 * Spelling and grammar matter.
 If you ask me to review a document or email, you can expect that I'll nitpick about these things.
 I apologize up front.
 It is just the way my brain works.
 There are several things I'm a little obsessive about, and this is one of them.
 * On the insights scale, I'm blue-green.
 Briggs-Meyers, INTJ.
 If those things don't matter to you, don't worry about it.
 If they do, maybe they give you some clues on how to interact with me.
 Personally, I find them to be useful guides, but certainly not an immutable contract with other people.
 Humans are complex, and don't often boil down to letters and numbers very well.
 * Don't use the phrase "But that is the way we've always done it".